 French mathematician Blaise Pascal famously said in 1654 that all “of humanity’s problems stem from a man’s inability to sit quietly in a room alone”.
 We can’t aimlessly numb ourselves from the problems of our emotions without distraction.
-With this knowledge, you realise that there are good reasons for the austere conditions you endure on silent retreats.
-First, the courses are free, funded by donations which you have the option of making at the end.
+With this knowledge, you realise that there are good reasons for the austere conditions you endure on silent retreats in India, and across the world.
+First, the silent retreats are free, funded by donations which you have the option of making at the end.
 But mainly, the simple conditions mean there is literally nothing to distract you.
 Even between sessions, there was no escape.
 You could have a sit on your bed (thin mattress) or go for a short stroll.
 But that was it.
 There’s nothing to distract you from how busy your mind is.
 And with this realisation, you’re able to become more aware of your thought patterns and, ultimately, to become better at mastering the constant chatter of the mind.

 This is almost impossible to do in the outside world and not on retreat, when we always have something to distract us.
 It’s no wonder that the things we enjoy – drinking, television, the internet – are all very good at doing just this.
 Any trip on public transport exposes this fact.
 Waiting two minutes for a train is often too long, with people scrabbling to grab their phones, lest they be left alone with their mind for just a moment.